Getting Started

 Spin up a supported game server from a fresh Kyrbit account in under five minutes.

-Kyrbit Host is in invite-only closed beta.
+Kyrbit Host uses managed account access while capacity scales.
 Once your account is approved, creating a server takes about five minutes end to end.

 Before you start

-• A Kyrbit beta invite.
+- A Kyrbit invite.
 If you don't have one yet, request access from the homepage and we'll get back to you personally.

-• The workload you want to run.
-Minecraft, Discord bot hosting, Valheim, Factorio, Rust, Satisfactory, Palworld, Terraria, Project Zomboid, and 7 Days To Die are available during closed beta.
+- The game server or bot you want to run.
+Minecraft, Discord bot hosting, Factorio, Rust, Satisfactory, Palworld, Terraria, and Project Zomboid are available today.

 Steps

-3. Pick Minecraft, Discord Bot, Valheim, Factorio, Rust, Satisfactory, Palworld, Terraria, Project Zomboid, or 7 Days To Die.
+- Pick Minecraft, Discord Bot, Factorio, Rust, Satisfactory, Palworld, Terraria, or Project Zomboid.

-4. Choose a size: Small (1 credit), Medium (2 credits), Large (3 credits), XL (4 credits), or 2XL (6 credits).
-Kyrbit will disable sizes that do not meet the selected workload's minimum credits or current node capacity.
+- Choose a class and size.
+Regular sizes are Small (1 credit), Medium (2 credits), Large (3 credits), XL (4 credits), and 2XL (6 credits).
+Performance sizes start at 8 GB RAM and cost 3, 5, 6, or 9 monthly credits for their preset resource sizes; they remain request-access while capacity is proven.
+Kyrbit will disable sizes that do not meet the selected server's minimum resources or current platform capacity.

-The panel provisions a managed workload, installs the selected software, and starts it.
-You'll see a console stream within a few seconds.
+The panel creates a managed server, installs the selected software, and starts it.
+You'll see console output within a few seconds.

 What you get

-• Discord bot workloads do not expose a public player port; use the console and files to manage the process.
+- Discord bots do not expose a public player port; use the console and files to manage the process.

 Next steps

 Didn't find what you needed?
 Open a support ticket.
-During the closed beta you'll get a real human reply, usually within a few hours.
+You'll get a real human reply, usually within a few hours.